Ray Charles in Person

+Overview

 The album was recorded by the concert sponsor, radio station WAOK.
-The station's lead disk jockey, Zenas "Daddy" Sears, recorded the album from the audience using a single microphone.
+The station's lead disk jockey, Zenas "Daddy" Sears, recorded the album for the audience using a single microphone.
 The album is noted for its technical excellence in balancing band, singer, and audience, and also for its documentation of the jazzy R&B Ray Charles sound prior to his great crossover success.
 The album was inducted into the Grammy Hall of Fame in 1999.

+Chart performance

+The album debuted on Billboard magazine's Top LP's chart in the issue dated July 24, 1960, peaking at No. 13 during a thirty-seven-week run on the chart.